 The chips are designed to be self-contained and disposable.

 There are no wetted parts on the instrument to prevent cross contamination of samples.
 Channels on the chip are micrometres in diameter, flow sensors are too large to fit on the chip.

 In the context of microfluidics, droplets refer to small picolitre volumes of fluid that are a few micrometers in size.
 The spheres are formed by encapsulating an aqueous solution in an oil carrier phase under controlled conditions.

 By altering the flow rates of these immiscible liquids, it is possible to generate droplets of a desired size.
 Generating droplets, which are essentially discrete reaction vessels, using microfluidics rapidly produces thousands of reproducible, compartmentalized reactions to be carried out in parallel.

 Why use microfluidics over batch methods?

-Droplets and particles produced with microfluidics are uniform and highly reproducible compared to mixing reagents using pipettes.
+Droplets produced with microfluidics are uniform and highly reproducible compared to mixing reagents using pipettes.
 Individual reaction vessels allow the same reaction to be repeated under the same conditions or separate experiments to be performed on the same sample.
 Droplet and particle production is automated and faster when using microfluidics, reducing the cost of experiments.